Image: Airplane wing at sunrise. (Compliant with DOJ requirements.)

 An Electromagnetic Field Radiation Test is essential to most Electromagnetic Interference (EMI) assessments.
 The essential purpose of any EMF Testing is to determine whether electromagnetic fields may cause interference to your electrical systems, equipment, or worker safety.
 In other words, we conduct EMF testing to accrue data.

 We measure and assess various orders or bandwidths of the EMF spectrum.
-The EMF spectrum ranges from 0 Hertz DC static and ULF (Ultra-Low Frequencies) and ELF (Extremely Low-Frequencies) AC Electromagnetic Fields, which includes the 60 Hertz frequency of North American electricity to High-Frequency (HF) Microwave Communication and Information Signals in the Gigahertz Frequency range.
+The EMF spectrum ranges from 0 Hertz DC static and ULF (Ultra-Low Frequencies) and ELF (Extremely Low-Frequencies) AC Electromagnetic Fields, which includes the 60 Hertz frequency of North American electricity, to High-Frequency (HF) Microwave Communication and Information Signals in the Gigahertz Frequency range.

 EMF Testing can include the measuring and assessing of light, both human-made and natural.
-Light is an EMF not often mentioned, as well as nuclear radiation (ionizing radiation.)
+Light is an EMF not often mentioned, as well as nuclear radiation (ionizing radiation).
 Nuclear ionizing radiation testing measures radon, uranium, thorium, cesium, plutonium, and x-ray (alpha, beta, and gamma) radiation levels for time exposure or dosage level.
 (See Footnote 3.)

 To help you understand more about what is involved in a typical EMF testing of a facility, here is a list of what you could expect from a professional EMF Testing Service:

-3. AC Magnetic Fields, both indoors and outdoors, must be measured.
+AC Magnetic Fields, both indoors and outdoors, must be measured.
 We identify and isolate the size, shape, coupled frequency bands, general velocity, and co-signaling fields.
 We identify source points, assess them, and then propose good, better solutions.

-5. AC Electric Fields, measured in V/m, include all E-fields emitted by ungrounded or poorly grounded equipment, unshielded electrical cabling, and poorly grounded electrical distribution lines.
+AC Electric Fields, measured in V/m, include all E-fields emitted by ungrounded or poorly grounded equipment, unshielded electrical cabling, and poorly grounded electrical distribution lines.
 This can account for capacitive coupling.
 Read the article → ◉

-7. DC Electrostatic Fields, measured for source-point identification.
+DC Electrostatic Fields, measured for source-point identification.
 (We measure this in V/m for commercial interference applications and surface voltage for those with pacemakers and heart conditions.)
 Be sure to receive a solution plan.

-8. Epidermal Voltage, measured at the workstations to determine and remediate source points.
+Epidermal Voltage, measured at the workstations to determine and remediate source points.
 Much of this work is an assessment.
 (This is a special request line-item service.)

-12. Bonding Testing with resistance measurements on the system ground to supplement current readings and support findings for proper solutions.
+Bonding Testing with resistance measurements on the system ground to supplement current readings and support findings for proper solutions.

-13. Earth Ground Soil Resistivity Tests are a good idea every few years because the electromagnetic environment continually changes.
+Earth Ground Soil Resistivity Tests are a good idea every few years because the electromagnetic environment continually changes.
 Your railway system or facility may be properly grounded, but the Earth it is grounded on may have lost its integrity.
 Another instance is when a third-party vendor may not have placed your ground rods or rings at the proper depth.
 We conduct a soil resistivity test with a state-of-the-art 4-point ground rod Wenner Test upon request for the correct resistance on your grounding system.
 We can then calculate the proper depth for your ground rods.
-Whatever our consultant locates has an appropriate solution compliant with the NEC.
+Whatever our consultant identifies has an appropriate solution that complies with the NEC.

-14. Baseline Testing: A full and final conclusive EMF assessment of all emissions from outside the facility versus those produced within.
+Baseline Testing: A full and final conclusive EMF assessment of all emissions from outside the facility versus those produced within.
 Make sure the consultant provides clear solutions.
 Only recommending that you get some distance from a source point is never a professional solution.

 EMF Testing of a prospective investment property is always recommended to help determine the potential compatibility of the Earth's ground and the ambient EMF with your facility’s electrical systems, equipment, and worker safety.